 Have Financing In Order

 This goes further than just having a preapproval or loan in place.
 Financing includes an understanding of your budget and your personal financial situation.
-Remember, the one of the main reasons used cars are in such high demand is because people have realigned their financial expectations and want to reduce the amount of money they spend on a vehicle.
-If there’s any doubt that your job, income, or expenses are going to shift in the near future, make sure that the vehicle you buy (if you buy at all) is one that you will be able to afford no matter what changes head your way.
+Remember, the one of the main reasons used cars are in such high demand is because people have realigned their financial expectations and want to reduce the amount of money they spend on a used vehicle.
+If there’s any doubt that your job, income, or expenses are going to shift in the near future, make sure that the used vehicle you buy (if you buy at all) is one that you will be able to afford no matter what changes head your way.

 There are deals to be had on the used market, but you’ll have to be ready to put in a little extra work to get there.
 Keep your eyes open and be patient, and you’ll be able to find a vehicle that meets your needs at a price you can afford.